ExpediaGroup/graphql-component/README.md

 ### Running the example

-Can be run with `node examples/server/index.js` or `npm start` which will start with debug flags.
+Can be run with `npm start` which will start with debug flags.

 ### Debug output

-Enable debug logging with `DEBUG=graphql-component:*`
+Generally enable debug logging with `DEBUG=graphql-component:*`

 ### Activating mocks